 Syd Brown’s stables that season not only sheltered the best two-year-old colt in the Dominion but the best two-year-old filly as well in Wood Court Inn.
 How Brown managed to secure the owners of these two outstanding racehorses as stable clients is again an illustration of being in the right place at the right time.
 Brown had met Robert Goh, the owner of Daryl’s Joy when the Singapore/Malaysian businessman attended the Asian Racing Conference in Wellington the year before.
 Also in attendance at the conference was another Malaysian, Lee Kok Chee, who expressed an interest in racing a horse in New Zealand.
 Accordingly, Brown purchased the little Pakistan II filly out of the Boissier mare, Causeway, on his behalf, and, registered as Wood Court Inn, she won six of her eight starts as a juvenile.
 Little wonder, then, with such success among the two-year-olds that Syd Brown won the New Zealand trainers’ premiership that season.
-And, of course, it was no surprise when Brown elected for a 1969 spring campaign in Melbourne with both of his star gallopers.
+And, of course, it was no surprise when Brown opted for a 1969 spring campaign in Melbourne with both of his star gallopers.
 Accompanying them was an older weight-for-age horse in Hamua, and over the course of six weeks, Brown’s triumvirate won almost $100,000.
 Apart from Daryl’s Joy’s two victories, Wood Court Inn won the Caulfield One Thousand Guineas and Hamua the Caulfield Stakes.